 3.2.4 Search first for the diaphragm.
 If it is difficult to find, search for a kidney on that side.

-3.2.5 Once the diaphragm is identified, qualify the type (echogenicity) and volume of effusion.
+3.2.5 Once the diaphragm is identified, qualify the echogenicity and volume of effusion.

 3.2.6 Make note of the depth of effusion.
 If the depth of the effusion is greater than 2cm it is safe to proceed.

-3.2.7 Make sure there is no curtain sign (the pleural gliding against each other as the lung descends) present so the damage to the visceral pleura or lung which may create a fistula or air leak is avoided.
+3.2.7 To avoid damage to the lung and visceral pleura, make sure that there is no evidence of the “curtain sign” (the intermittent obscuration of pleural effusion by the lung during respiratory cycle). .

 3.3 Once a suitable pocket of fluid is located by ultrasound mark the space with a skin marker.
 When the patient is in a sitting position the ideal space should be mid-scapular (or at least 10 cm lateral to spine), above the ninth rib (to avoid the diaphragm).
-If the level of fluid is estimated by percussion, the insertion site should be one or two intercostal spaces below the level of effusion, 10 cm lateral to the spine and above the ninth rib.
+If the level of fluid is estimated by percussion, the insertion site should be one or two intercostal spaces below the level of effusion.

 3.4 Instruct the patient to hold position and not move around.